Charge: Blaine driver accused in hit-run death claims he didn’t know he struck a person

 The unlicensed driver who hit and killed a woman along a road in Blaine told police that he thought he struck either a dog or a sign and not a person before leaving the scene, according to a criminal complaint filed Wednesday.

-Jones appeared in court Wednesday morning and remains jailed in lieu of $300,000 bail.
-Court records do not list an attorney for him.
+Jones appeared in court Wednesday morning and remains jailed in lieu of $70,000 bail.
+His next court hearing is set for Dec.
+9. Court records do not list an attorney for him.

 He was driving that afternoon even though his license was suspended, the Minnesota Department of Public Safety said.